 All local councils across Essex are working hard to minimise the impact on your recycling and waste collections and we appreciate your understanding if services do change.

-Braintree District Council - Garden waste collections are suspended
+Braintree District Council - Garden waste collections to restart on a 4 week cycle from 18 May.

-Uttlesford District Council - Garden waste collections are suspended
+Uttlesford District Council - Garden waste collections restarted on 21 April.

 Recycling and waste collection crews are working hard on the frontline every day to ensure our bins, bags and boxes are collected.